 As a result of Mrs Lewis-Jones’s gift the Trustees are able to carry out her late husband’s wishes.
 The Trust’s Research Director is currently completing the indexing and archiving of the many files and source documents that Mr Lewis-Jones’s research produced.
 He has also been collecting and collating on an ongoing basis a significant volume of more recent data relating to the surnames.

 The research is still ongoing, and answering queries on any significant scale is not envisaged until the current phases of the Trust’s work have been completed.
 However, data is already being made available online on a progressive basis.
 The One-Name Study Narratives that have been compiled and are currently online can be viewed on the separate web site dedicated for that purpose.
-The link on the left opens the home page for that site in a separate window in your browser: close that window to return here.
+For further details click here.

 Education and Sponsorship

 The Trust organises educational seminars usually every year.
 The Trust also establishes International Genealogical Conferences approximately every five years.
 The Trust is also willing to sponsor family history conferences and seminars held in England & Wales.
 The Trust has sponsored various conferences, equipment and books in recent years.
 Click here for details.

 Please contact the secretary with any proposals.

 The Trustees invite, innovative and imaginative applications for grants of up to £2000 to the genealogical community, (although larger sums may occasionally be considered).
 The Trustees will consider both capital and other projects that further the Trusts stated aims on both national and local levels.
 The trust will pay up to maximum of 50% the total cost of any project.
 For further details see our Grant funding page